helmut/forms/README.md

 * Abstracts the request not the html
 * Provides a model for reusing field components
 * You design field templates the way you normally do but only once
-* Render using mustache, twig, or blade templates
+* Render using mustache, twig, or blade
-* Easily handle form submissions
 * Built in validation
 * Makes forms testable